 - Business agility.
-With Azure’s on-demand SAP-certified infrastructure, we have faster development and test processes, shorter SAP release cycles, and the ability to scale instantaneously on demand to meet peak business usage.
+With Azure’s on-demand SAP–certified infrastructure, we’ve achieved faster development and test processes, shorter SAP release cycles, and the ability to scale instantaneously on demand to meet peak business usage.

 - Efficient insights.
 SAP on Azure gives us deeper visibility across our SAP landscape.
 On Azure, our infrastructure is centralized and consolidated.
 We no longer have our SAP infrastructure spread across multiple on-premises datacenters.

 - Efficient real-time operations and integration.
 We can leverage integration with other Azure technologies such as Internet of Things (IoT) and predictive analytics to enable real-time capture and analysis of our business environment, including areas such as inventory, transaction processing, sales trends, and manufacturing.